No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 There was no such drama against the upstart Horned Frogs.

+“The journey was great.
+It’s something I’ll never forget,” TCU running back Emari Demercado said.
+“Obviously, didn’t end how we wanted it, but at the end of the day this journey was something great.”

-This year the Bulldogs never had to worry about Alabama.
-They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then emphatically stamped themselves as a burgeoning dynasty with a perfect season.
+These Bulldogs never had to worry about Alabama.
+They rolled through the SEC, survived Ohio State in a classic CFP semifinal and then completed a perfect season with an historic blowout.

+“Do you have to take a loss to learn?”
+Smart said.
+“I mean, why?”

 Bennett hit Bowers for a 22-yard score with 10:52 left in the third quarter to make it 45-7.
 The sophomore from Northern California signaled touchdown while lying on the turf at Sofi Stadium.
-Bennett flashed a wide grin as he tapped helmets with one of his linemen.
+Bennett smiled as he tapped helmets with one of his linemen.

 Georgia’s famous bulldog mascot UGA could not make cross-country trip to root on his team, but it still felt a little like Sanford Stadium in SoCal.